Shareholders who wish to participate at the Annual General Meeting shall:

 The Nomination Committee proposes that the lawyer Martin Börresen is appointed to be the Chairman of the Meeting.

-The Nomination Committee proposes that the Board of Directors shall consist of 8 directors without alternate directors.
-For the period until the close of the next Annual General Meeting, the Nomination Committee proposes the re-election of Vigo Carlund, John Hepburn, Jan Loeber, John Shakeshaft and Cristina Stenbeck as directors of the Board and the election of Mia Brunell, Donna Cordner and Daniel Johannesson as directors of the Board.
+The Nomination Committee proposes that the Board of Directors shall consist of 7 directors without alternate directors.
+For the period until the close of the next Annual General Meeting, the Nomination Committee proposes the re-election of Mia Brunell, Vigo Carlund, John Hepburn, John Shakeshaft and Cristina Stenbeck as directors of the Board and the election of Mike Parton and Pelle Törnberg as directors of the Board.
 The Nomination Committee proposes that the Meeting appoint Vigo Carlund to be Chairman of the Board of Directors.
 Furthermore, it is proposed that the Board of Directors at the Constituent Board Meeting appoint a Remuneration Committee and an Audit Committee.

-The Nomination Committee proposes that the Meeting resolves that the remuneration to the Board of Directors (including remuneration for the work in the committees of the Board of Directors) for the period until the close of the next Annual General Meeting shall be a total of SEK 3,750,000, of which SEK 800,000 shall be allocated to the Chairman of the Board, SEK 400,000 to each of the other directors and a total of SEK 150,000 for work in the committees of the Board of Directors.
+The Nomination Committee proposes that the Meeting resolves that the remuneration to the Board of Directors (including remuneration for the work in the committees of the Board of Directors) for the period until the close of the next Annual General Meeting shall be a total of SEK 3,750,000, of which SEK 1,000,000 shall be allocated to the Chairman of the Board and SEK 400 000 to each of the other directors.
+The Nomination Committee proposes that for work within the Audit Committee SEK 150,000 shall be allocated to the chairman and SEK 50,000 to each of the members and for work within the Remuneration Committee SEK 50,000 shall be allocated to the chairman and SEK 25,000 to each of the members..
 Furthermore, remuneration to the auditor shall be paid in accordance with an approved bill which specifies time, persons who worked and tasks performed.

-The Nomination Committee proposes that the Meeting approves the following procedure for preparation of the election of the Board of Directors.
-The work of preparing a proposal on the directors of the Board and auditor, in case auditor should be elected, and their remuneration as well as the proposal on the Chairman of the Annual General Meeting of 2007 shall be performed by a Nomination Committee.
-The Nomination Committee, which will consist of at least three members representing the shareholders of the company, will be formed during September 2006 in consultation with the largest shareholders in the company at that time.
+The Nomination Committee proposes that the Meeting approves the following procedure for preparation of the election of the Board of Directors and auditor.
+The work of preparing a proposal on the directors of the Board and auditor, and their remuneration, as well as the proposal on the Chairman of the Annual General Meeting of 2008 shall be performed by a Nomination Committee.
+The Nomination Committee, which will consist of at least three members (including Cristina Stenbeck) representing the shareholders of the company, will be formed during September 2007 in consultation with the largest shareholders in the company at that time.
 The Nomination Committee is elected for a term of office of one year.
 The majority of the members of the Committee may not be members of the Board of Directors or employed by the company.
 If a member of the Committee resigns before the work is concluded, a replacement member is to be appointed in the corresponding manner.
 Cristina Stenbeck will be a member of the Committee and will also act as its convenor.
-The members of the Committee will appoint the Chairman among themselves at the first meeting.
-The composition of the Committee will be communicated in the company's interim report for the third quarter of 2006.
+The members of the Committee will appoint the Chairman among themselves.
+The composition of the Committee will be communicated in the company's interim report for the third quarter of 2007.

-The above proposal is supported by shareholders representing more than 50 percent of the votes in the company including, among others, AMF Pension, Emesco AB, Investment AB Kinnevik, Nordeas fonder, SEB Fonder and SEB Trygg Liv.
+The above proposal is supported by shareholders representing more than 50 percent of the votes in the company including, among others, Alecta, AMF Pension, Emesco AB, Fjärde AP-Fonden and Investment AB Kinnevik.

 A report on the Nomination Committee's work will be available at the company's website, www.tele2.com.